kmcho2019/lab-pong-tracker/README.md

 # Lab Table Tennis League Tracker

 A full-stack Next.js application for our lab’s single-game table tennis league.
-Players authenticate via OAuth, log singles or doubles results, confirm opponents’ submissions, and watch Glicko-2 ratings evolve on the leaderboard, history, and profile pages.
+Players authenticate via OAuth, log singles or doubles results, and watch Glicko-2 ratings evolve instantly on the leaderboard, history, and profile pages.
 Admins manage the allowlist, trigger league-wide recomputes, and audit every change.

 > The original product specification (v2.1) remains below for reference.
 Everything above that line reflects the working implementation.